angadgill92/GettingStarted/CONTRIBUTING.md

 Will have a directory for each language under languages directory in root.
 Each language will have a **README.md** file.

-The name of each directory should be in lower case.
-To add the new README.md for your specific language copy README.md.template from root directory of the repo into your newly created language directory.
+* The name of each directory should be in lower case.
+* To add a new README.md for your specific language copy [template.md](https://github.com/angadgill92/GettingStarted/blob/master/template.md) from root directory of the repo into your newly created language directory.

 #### Writing style